 If you are anything like me, then safe experiments will not take you in a straight line from discomfort to more comfort.
 You will travel on the scenic route – via small victories and small defeats.

 Safe experiments need to take account of the things that will go wrong – not might go wrong, but will go wrong.
 If planning does not take small defeats into account, then it is very easy:

 - build an imbalance into our world so which we ‘see’ more defeats than victories.

-In my blog, I have said that the effective response to the small defeat is: “what can I do differently“.
+In this web site, I have said that an effective response to the small defeat is: “what can I do differently“.
 The temptation is to wash our hands of the whole thing – to catastrophise – to slide into black-and-white thinking, that is, everything is either all good or all bad.
 Often this is accompanied by the thought that none of the bad things are my fault – or, alternatively, all my fault!

 Our plans needs to consider how best to inoculate ourselves again that catastrophic response that appears to be hard-wired into us.

 HOW MIGHT WE PLAN to improve the chances of small victories, over small defeats?

 The starting point is to ‘just notice’ your experiences – as said elsewhere in this web site.
 This is easier said than done; us humans seem not so good at ‘just noticing’ what is happening now.
 A lot of our time is spent in yesterday and tomorrow.
 We are less confident at noticing what is happening now inside our bodies.
 Other times, we can be too attentive to our body responses, but that attention is specific and very focused, e.g. on the part of us presently panicking.

 The Body Scan (BS), practised often, is intended to help here by doing things differently on a random basis and, most often, for just a short time.
 We do it when there is no current over-reaction.
 We do it to notice subtle experiences, not just the upfront ones.